Statewide Transportation Improvement Program (STIP)

-The STIP is a Federally required publication that shows funding obligations over a three-year period.
-This program identifies highway, rail, aeronautic, and transit improvements to preserve and improve Montana's transportation system.
-Although the projects and dates in the STIP are MDT objectives, the execution of this program is contingent on a number of factors, including federal and state funding availability, right-of-way acquisition, utility relocations, environmental review, surveying, and design.
+The STIP identifies highway, rail, aeronautic, non-motorized, and transit improvements to preserve, renovate, and improve Montana's transportation system.
+Although the projects and dates in the STIP are official MDT objectives, the execution of this program is contingent on a number of factors, including federal and state funding availability, right-of-way acquisition, utility relocations, environmental review, surveying, and design.
 Complications with one or more of these factors may delay a project.